Warranty Defaults

 Pricing Level Sort the search results by pricing level.

-The following search fields appear on the Warranty Defaults screen:
+The search fields on the Warranty Defaults screen are:

 Field Description